Health Checks

 Configure a TCP health check

-As previously mentioned, by default, Koyeb automatically performs a TCP health check on your service deployment exposed ports.
-Depending on your needs, you can override a part or all values of the default health check:
+By default, Koyeb automatically performs a TCP health check on the exposed ports of your Service's Deployments.
+Depending on your needs, you can override some or all of the default health check values:

 • Grace period: The initial period to wait before performing the first health check.
 The minimum and default value is 5 seconds.
-The value can't exceed 300 seconds.
+The value cannot exceed 300 seconds.

-• Interval: The interval in seconds between two health checks.
+• Interval: The interval, in seconds, between two health checks.
 The default value is 60 seconds.
 The minimum value is 30 seconds.
-The value can't exceed 300 seconds.
+The value cannot exceed 300 seconds.

-• Restart limit: The number of consecutive failures before attempting to restart the instance.
+• Restart limit: The number of consecutive failures before attempting to restart the Instance.
 The default value is 3.
 The minimum value is 1.
-The value can't exceed 10 attempts.
+The value cannot exceed 10 attempts.

-• Timeout: The time to wait in seconds before considering the check as a failure.
+• Timeout: The time to wait, in seconds, before considering the check as a failure.
 The default value is 5 seconds.
 The minimum value is 1 second.
-The value can't exceed 600 seconds.
+The value cannot exceed 600 seconds.

 To customize the TCP health check using the Koyeb control panel, proceed as follows:

-1. Go to the Koyeb control panel and select the service you want to configure the health check
+1. Go to the Koyeb control panel (opens in a new tab) and select the Service you want to configure the health check for.

-5. To apply the changes, click the Apply button to redeploy your service
+4. To apply the changes, click the Deploy button to redeploy your Service.

-If you are deploying an HTTP server, like an API or a web application, we recommend you define custom HTTP health checks on relevant ports to indicate how Koyeb should determine the health of your service deployment.
+If you are deploying an HTTP server, like an API or a web application, we recommend that you define custom HTTP health checks on the relevant ports.
+This tells the platform how to determine the health of your Deployment.
 An HTTP probe allows you to check the status at the application level by sending an HTTP request to a specific path and expecting a specific HTTP status code in return.

-For your health check to be considered successful, the path defined in the health check must return a 2xx or 3xx HTTP status code.
+The path defined in the health check must return a 2xx or 3xx HTTP status code for the health check to be considered successful.
 Any other status code will be considered a failure.

 By defining a custom HTTP health check, you can customize the following values: